Invalidation of a Death Benefit

 Here, the challenging part will be proving that the fatal accident was the result of a work-related incident.
 This is particularly true for incidents that do not have an obvious cause.
 For example, there are times when employees are injured or become ill due to exposure the toxic chemicals or harmful substances.
 In some cases, this exposure will not cause any immediate signs or symptoms that could lead to significant long-term health consequences.

-A skilled Philadelphia workers’ compensation attorney can put together the proof of the accident or illness and have a case ready to present to all parties involved.
+A skilled Philadelphia workers’ compensation death benefits attorney can put together the proof of the accident or illness and have a case ready to present to all parties involved.

-If you are the surviving spouse or family member of a worker that has been fatally injured due to a work-related injury or illness, you may be entitled to workers’ compensation death benefits.
-Call the experienced Pennsylvania workers’ compensation lawyers at the Philadelphia office of Gross & Kenny, LLP, at 215-512-1500, or contact us online to schedule a consultation today.
+If you are the surviving spouse or family member of a worker that has been fatally injured due to a work-related injury or illness, you may be entitled to Philadelphia workers’ compensation death benefits.
+Call the experienced Pennsylvania workers’ compensation lawyers at the Philadelphia office of Gross & Kenny, LLP, to schedule a consultation today.
 We proudly serve the surrounding areas of Bustleton and South Philadelphia as well.